 The sire is a single sire producing one drone (single-drone insemination) or various drones for insemination.
 The program accommodates the situation that a particular single sire produces various numbers of drones.

-The sire is a group of open mating drones.
+The sire is a group of open mating drones produced by unknown DPQ.
 In that case the additive genetic relationship between drone-producing queens is taken to be zero.

 Alfons Willam is gratefully acknowledged because our collaboration led to the first version of the programs.
 Also, Ralph Büchler, Arista Bee Research (BartJan Fernhout, Bart Barten, Mari van Iersel and Tieme Wanders) and Florence Phocas and Tristan Kistler are gratefully acknowledged for let me work with their data such that I could extend and check the programs for various assumptions in real data.
 Tristan Kistler and Benjamin Basso used the programs extensively giving rise to some changes especially related to open mating.